-- Qaf1 Young fan alluvium (Holocene) Poorly to moderately sorted, non-stratified, clay- to boulder-size sediment containing subangular to subrounded clasts deposited principally by debris flows and debris floods at the mouths of active drainages; equivalent to the upper part of young and middle fan alluvium (Qafy), but differentiated because Qaf1 typically forms smaller fans with a steeper longitudinal profile; probably less than 30 feet (9 m) thick. - Qaf2 Middle fan alluvium (Holocene to upper Pleistocene) - Similar in composition and morphology to young fan alluvium (Qaf1), but forms mostly inactive surfaces incised by younger stream and fan deposits; equivalent to the older, lower part of young and middle fan alluvium (Qafy); probably less than 30 feet (9 m) thick. - Qafy Young and middle fan alluvium, undivided (Holocene to upper Pleistocene) - Poorly to moderately sorted, non-stratified, boulder- to clay-size sediment containing subangular to subrounded clasts deposited at the mouths of streams and washes; forms both active depositional surfaces (Qaf1 equivalent) and low-level, mostly inactive surfaces (Qaf2 equivalent) incised by small streams that are undifferentiated here; deposited principally as debris flows and debris floods, but adjacent to range fronts colluvium locally constitutes a significant part; small, isolated deposits are typically less than a few tens of feet thick, but large, coalesced deposits in Rabbit Valley are much thicker and form the upper part of basinfill deposits; Anderson and Reuter (2011) reported that unconsolidated basin fill is about 350 feet (107 m) thick in the Fish Lake 1-1 exploration well, the upper part of which is this young and middle fan alluvium (basin geometry suggests that these sediments are somewhat thicker in the southwest part of the map area). - Qafo Old fan alluvium (upper to middle?
-Pleistocene) Poorly to moderately sorted, non-stratified, subangular to subrounded, boulder- to clay-size sediment with moderately developed calcic soils (caliche); forms gently sloping, deeply incised surfaces along the margins of Rabbit Valley and along the Thousand Lake fault zone; deposited principally as debris flows and debris floods; exposed thickness as much as several tens of feet.
+- $Qaf_1$ Young fan alluvium (Holocene) Poorly to moderately sorted, non-stratified, clay- to boulder-size sediment containing subangular to subrounded clasts deposited principally by debris flows and debris floods at the mouths of active drainages; equivalent to the upper part of young and middle fan alluvium (Qafy), but differentiated because Qaf1 typically forms smaller fans with a steeper longitudinal profile; probably less than 30 feet (9 m) thick. - Qaf2 Middle fan alluvium (Holocene to upper Pleistocene) Similar in composition and morphology to young fan alluvium (Qaf1), but forms mostly inactive surfaces incised by younger stream and fan deposits; equivalent to the older, lower part of young and middle fan alluvium (Qafy); probably less than 30 feet (9 m) thick. - Qafy Young and middle fan alluvium, undivided (Holocene to upper Pleistocene) Poorly to moderately sorted, nonstratified, boulder- to clay-size sediment containing subangular to subrounded clasts deposited at the mouths of streams and washes; forms both active depositional surfaces (Qaf1 equivalent) and low-level mostly inactive surfaces (Qaf2 equivalent) incised by small streams that are undifferentiated here; deposited principally as debris flows and debris floods, but adjacent to range fronts colluvium locally constitutes a significant part; small, isolated deposits are typically less than a few tens of feet thick, but large, coalesced deposits in Rabbit Valley are much thicker and form the upper part of basin-fill deposits; Anderson and Reuter (2011) reported that unconsolidated basin fill is about 350 feet (107 m) thick in the Fish Lake 1-1 exploration well, the upper part of which is this young and middle fan alluvium (basin geometry suggests that these sediments are somewhat thicker in the southwest part of the map area). - Qafo Old fan alluvium (upper to middle?
+Pleistocene) Poorly to moderately sorted, non-stratified, subangular to subrounded, boulder- to clay-size sediment with moderately developed calcic soils (caliche); forms gently sloping, deeply incised surfaces along the margins of Rabbit Valley and along the Thousand Lake fault zone; deposited principally as debris flows and debris floods; exposed thickness as much as several tens of feet. - Qaf Oldest fan alluvium (Quaternary) Similar to old fan alluvium (Qafo) but forms isolated, boulder-covered hill at the Lyman cemetery in Rabbit Valley; maximum exposed thickness about 30 feet (9 m).